Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in many available implementations [=MozillaTLS=].
-     7. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 segment duration.
+     7. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
         An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the ingest source